 Speed up your workflow with these two keyboard shortcuts:

-- Convert a Line to a Curve: While editing vertices, hold Shift, then click and drag to convert a straight segment into a curve.
+- Convert any line segment to a curve: While editing vertices, hold Shift, then click and drag to convert a straight segment into a curve.

 - Pause and Perfect: Press V while drawing to pause, go back, and adjust the previous vertex.